ties/rpki-client-web/README.md

   * clean up the URIs in some metrics: while it is not possible to get them 100% consistent, the `.rsync` prefix should be gone from metrics (and replaced with `rsync://`)
+  * iteratively clean up other high cardinality url-values in label
   * **switch to uv + hatchling for build system**
   * add PEP 751 `pylock.toml` for dependencies
   * switch github actions for uv build